 Sim racing is becoming increasingly popular and one of the most immersive ways to have a realistic racing experience is by adding more experience to your sim.
 As a sim racer, speaking for myself, you are always looking for more experience and perfection to make your sim experience even more realistic.
-This is highly addictive and fun!
-You can think about ambient lighting, bass shakers for extra vibration and, of course, adding a sim racing wind simulator.
+This is very addictive and fun!
+You can think of ambient lighting, bass shakers for extra vibration and of course adding a sim racing wind simulator.

-With a wind sim, you get a pleasant breeze of (driving wind) cooling in the heat of battle on the track ?
+With a wind sim you get a pleasant breeze of (driving wind) cooling in the heat of the battle on the track ?
 Cool right?
-In this article, I will explain to you in simple steps how to make your own DIY wind sim for your sim rig!
-And believe me, with the right knowledge and tools, this is surprisingly easy!
+In this article I will explain you in simple steps how to make your own DIY wind sim for your sim rig!
+And believe me, this is surprisingly easy with the right knowledge and tools!

 What is a sim racing wind simulator?

 The quickest and easiest way is to buy a ready-made wind sim.
-Personally, I find these quite pricey and making your own is a lot more fun and something that gives you a lot of satisfaction.
+Personally, I find these quite pricey and making your own is a lot more fun and satisfying.
 Between ?
 250 and ?
 450 euros you have a plug-in wind sim with which you can get started right away.
 Examples are those of AlphaWindSim Whether the Hyperwind from EPLAB sim racing.
-Are you a handy DIYer?
+Are you a handy do-it-yourselfer?
 Then choose to make your own wind sim.
-How to do so is explained in the detailed step-by-step plan below.
+How to do that I explain in the detailed step-by-step plan below.

 Before we start building, we need parts.
 You can easily order these online.
 Do you have your own 3D printer?
 Fantastic!
-This makes making it a lot easier.
-If you don't have one, you will have to order these from a local print shop or opt for existing off-the-shelf solutions.
+This makes the making a lot easier.
+If you don't have this, then you will have to order this from a local print shop or opt for existing off-the-shelf solutions.
 I will include these in the list below.
 The list of supplies:

 - 1x Arduino Uno rev3.

 - 1x Motorshield v2 for Arduino Uno.
-Note: look carefully which model you buy.
+Notice: watch carefully which model you buy.
 Not every model is suitable for driving motors.

 - 1x USB Type A/B cable.